karthik-25/Google-Cloud-VM-GPU-Setup-Automation/README.md

-# GPU Search on Google Compute Engine (Google Cloud)
+# Streamlining GPU-Enabled VM Creation in Google Cloud Compute
-## Searching for available zone and creating VM instance with specified GPU type

 This project automates the process of finding an available zone within Google Cloud Compute Engine (GCE) that supports a specified GPU type and then creates a Virtual Machine (VM) in that zone with the desired configurations.
 The goal is to streamline the setup of a VM for running AI models that require GPU acceleration.